Dilrevx/minnow/README.md

 Lab0 - Lab3 operates only over the TCP level.
 They implement a parsed TCPMessage format, and test `send`/`receive` in such a level, without considering underlying datalink transmission.

 Lab4+ binds the TCP sender/receiver with datalink calls.

+---

+ByteStream/Writer/Reader: a stream that accept no more than capacity, dropping overwhelmed data

+Assembler: Buffer incoming packets(no more than current writer capacity), feed them to writer.